domini04/bluestar/LangGraph_Architecture.md

 ## Overview

 BlueStar uses LangGraph to orchestrate an AI-powered workflow that transforms Git commits into high-quality developer blog posts.
+It is designed as a standalone local application to provide a rich, interactive experience.
 The architecture emphasizes user control, iterative improvement, and flexible publishing options.

 **Core Workflow**:
 ```